 I cannot stress enough how important it is to check multiple booking flights!
 When searching, try to look for ones that don’t charge a fee for finding your flight.
 My top favorites being:

 Also, when you’re looking at booking sites, compare the prices of your chosen flight on the booking site to that of the actual airline carrier.
 Sometimes your flight will be more affordable directly through the carries than any booking agent, eliminating the need for a middle-man.
-To find my entire list of recommend booking sites and other travel related sites, be sure to check out my “Plan Your Trip” page.

 Score Sky/Frequent Flyer Miles